 Finally, if the chemical manufacturer, importer, or responsible party can demonstrate that a precautionary statement is inappropriate for a specific chemical, it may omit the precautionary statement from the label.

 Does OSHA require portable containers to be labeled?

-OSHA did not modify its previous exemption under the Hazard Communication Standard with regard to labeling of portable containers.
 Where hazardous substances are transferred from a labeled container into a portable container, used within a work shift, and under the control of the employee who performs the transfer, no labels are required on the portable container.
 However, if the chemical transferred to a portable container is not used within a work shift and under the control of the employee who performs the transfer, then labeling is required.

-Will in-house labeling system alternatives be permitted?
+Are in-house labeling system alternatives permitted?

-Will GHS pictograms and DOT labels conflict with each other?
+Do GHS pictograms and DOT labels conflict with each other?